Finances

 According to the Constitution, Other sources of income "may include grants, gifts, and the proceeds from publications, IRPA Congresses and other international meetings".
 In practice, the only significant source of income other than dues is income from those IRPA Congresses that do well financially.

-What is the role of the IRPA Treasurer?
+What is the role of the IRPA Financial Officer?

-The Treasurer is an officer of the Executive Council.
+The Financial Officer is an officer of the Executive Council.
 Duties include:

 • Managing IRPA accounts;